borgstrom/cssdiff-chrome-extension/README.rst

 * Ensure Developer Mode is enable (top right)
 * Choose ``Load Unpacked Extension``
 * Select the directory that was created when you cloned the repository

-TODO: Get this in the Chrome web store.

 Usage
 -----